Teach English in Malaysia: Free Accommodation + Salary Guide 2026

 If you're serious about teaching in Malaysia, the first step is getting qualified.
 A TEFL certification opens the door to language center positions, while licensed teachers should look into international school recruitment fairs.

 While you're preparing, consider brushing up on your skills with resources from the British Council or exploring business English courses to strengthen your profile.
-If you're interested in learning a local language alongside teaching, check out our Malay language courses or Mandarin courses in Malaysia.
+If you're interested in teaching beyond English, read our guide on teaching languages on Preply for a platform-based alternative.

 Malaysia offers a rare combination: meaningful work, a comfortable lifestyle, and the chance to live in one of Asia's most vibrant, welcoming countries.
 The hardest part might be convincing yourself to leave.